sthefanoc/quadros-e-quadros/README.md

 #### .env vars

-It is also needed to add these API keys so that the functionality works.
+It is also needed to add these API keys on a ".env" file so that the functionality works

 - REACT_APP_AUTH_DOMAIN=
 - REACT_APP_CLIENT_ID=